 WDT HUB

 Hub 5TBDSite selection following Mini Brian readiness2027

 The constraint is the apprenticeship pipeline of Mini Brians.
-That is also the moat.
-The technology can be copied.
-The human culture cannot.
+That's also the moat: the technology can be copied, the human culture cannot.

+WDT HUB